The Agony of Opacity: Foundations for Reflective Interpretability in AI-Mediated Mental Health Support: Appendix A: Key Insights for Reflective Interpretability

 User reports of use of AI-mediated mental health support have described scenarios in which they felt as if the support they received from chatbots was completely unexpected or culturally misaligned.
 For instance, Song et al.~\cite{song2024typing} describe a non-US user's experience feeling as if they were speaking to someone that was in California when chatting with AI chatbots for mental health support, in that the chatbot did not understand their specific cultural needs.
 Similarly, Jung et al.~\cite{jung2025ve} described how participants would try out different prompts to see what might provide them the best support, engaging in a process of trial-and-error and navigating increasing restrictions around the kind of specialized support they wanted from the model.
 Participants described specifically prompting the model to take on the perspective of a cognitive-behavioral therapy (CBT) or dialectical behavioral therapy (DBT) psychotherapist, towards customizing an individual's therapeutic experience towards something that was more acceptable and effective for them.

-Across studies, participants described this continued process of engaging with the opaque support that AI chatbots could provide, and working to customize prompts to figure out what kinds of support might work best.
-However, in several cases~\cite{jung2025ve, song2024typing}, this resulted in users running into safeguarding mechanisms and feeling frustrated at not being able to access the support that they wanted.
+Across studies, participants described a continued process of engaging with the opaque support that AI chatbots could provide, and working to customize prompts to figure out what kinds of support might work best for their context.
+However, in several cases~\cite{jung2025ve, song2024typing}, this resulted in users running into safety mechanisms, and feeling frustrated at not being able to access the support that they wanted.
 Interface design could enable users to be guided through this process within the bounds of what support is able to be offered, following a similar process to drug titration from psychiatry~\cite{caffrey2020art}.

-In psychiatry, drug titration is a collaborative process in which a psychiatrist works alongside a patient to find the optimal medication and dosage that provides therapeutic benefit while reducing the potential for harmful side effects~\cite{caffrey2020art}.
+Drug titration is a collaborative process in which a psychiatrist works alongside a patient to find the optimal medication and dosage that provides therapeutic benefit while reducing the potential for harmful side effects~\cite{caffrey2020art}.
 The process of titration is centered around regular feedback from the patient around whether an intervention seems to be working for them, with the psychiatrist providing expertise about potential options, grounded in that feedback and the patient's subjective experiences with treatment.
-A similar process of intervention titration could be used in AI-mediated mental health support to ensure that people are able to access support in ways that feel meaningful to them without having to engage in an opaque trial-and-error process to figure out what might be allowable and what might not be.
+A similar process of intervention titration could be used in AI-mediated mental health support, where AI chatbots are prompted (internally) to intentionally solicit feedback from users around what approaches are most helpful and what approaches feel misaligned with a user's experiences, with clear communication around what types of support are allowed or not allowed (via preset safety guidelines).
+This approach could ensure that people are able to access support in ways that feel meaningful to them without having to engage in an opaque trial-and-error process to figure out what might be allowable and what might not be.
 For instance, the interface associated with the chatbot could include a feature that allows an individual to quickly see how a conversation may have been structured differently if it was aligned to other common evidence-based psychotherapy modalities, and describe further follow-up questions associated with each modality.